-Glaucoma and Diabetic Treatments
+Glaucoma and Diabetic Eye Disease

-Glaucoma occurs when fluid on the inside of the eye doesn’t drain properly, and is common in patients with diabetes.
-It is possible that there are no visible symptoms of glaucoma until the problem has become very advanced and there is already significant loss of vision.
+Glaucoma occurs when fluid on the inside of the eye doesn’t drain properly and is common in patients with diabetes.
+It is possible that there are no visible symptoms of glaucoma until the problem has become very advanced and there is already a significant loss of vision.
 It is recommended that patients with a risk of glaucoma have regular screenings.

-Gradual vision loss, tunnel vision, eye pain, nausea, blurred vision, “halos” around light sources, redness of the eye
+Gradual vision loss, tunnel vision, eye pain, nausea, blurred vision, “halos” around light sources, redness of the eye.